 The limit is determined by median home values and property size.
-To see conforming loan limits in your area, check out the Federal Housing Finance Agency’s 2019 county-by-county listing.
+To see conforming loan limits in your area, check out the Federal Housing Finance Agency’s website.

 There are no sweeping limits on jumbo loans.
 The loan amount you can qualify for depends on the lender you choose and your credit history.